railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

 Making sale orders
 ------------------

-To make a sale order you can go to *Point of Sale ‣ Daily Operations ‣ New Sale Order*.
-It will open a form view and there you can fill up the sale order information.
-Following is the form view of sale order.
+For any retail business, the process flow of point of sale starts by making the sales orders.
+In OpenERP we provide you a menu to make a sale order *Point of Sale ‣ Daily Operations ‣ New Sale Order* which will open a form view and there you can fill up the necessary information to generate a sale order.
+Following figure is the form view of sale order you will get.

 .. figure:: images/3_pos_order.png
    :scale: 75